Aerospace Engineering BEng

 - BTEC Level 3 Extended Diploma D*D*D, including Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles.

-- BTEC Level 3 Diploma D*D including Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles with an A-Level Maths or Physics at grade A.
+- BTEC Level 3 Diploma D*D including Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles with an A-Level Maths at grade A.

 - BTEC Level 3 Subsidiary Diploma D with A-Levels grade AB in Maths and Physics.